 Men and boys need to play a larger part in tackling gender equality for women

 Gender equality is fundamental for every aspect of sustainable development

 The two winning students will travel to ActionAid Greece with their teacher and ActionAid.
 Here they will see the work of ActionAid first hand and learn about influencing change at the EU level.

 Finalists will be notified in February 2019 and the Final will take place in March 2019 in the Royal Irish Academy, Dublin.
 Finalists will deliver their speech to a panel of judges and two people will be selected as winners.

 Speech Length: Up to10 minutes long (roughly between 850 and 1,000 words).

-Juliette O’Donnell (left) and Sadbh Boylan (right) winners of Speech Writing Competition 2018
+Juliette O’Donnell (left) a student at St. Enda’s College, Galway, and Sadbh Boylan (right) a student at St. Vincent’s Secondary School, Dundalk, winners of the Speech Writing Competition 2018

 ActionAid Ireland’s women’s rights programme, funded by Irish Aid, is being implemented in Ethiopia, Kenya, and Nepal and is focused on ending violence against women and ensuring that women and girls can break the cycle of poverty and violence.

 For more information about our Women’s Rights Programme click here.